 - i.
-All homeowner applicants and co-applicants must be current on payments for child support. - ii.
-Homeowner applicants must furnish evidence that property taxes are current, under an approved payment plan, or that they have an exemption under current laws.
+All homeowner applicants and co-applicants must be current on payments for child support or under an approved payment plan. - ii.
+Homeowner applicants must furnish evidence that property taxes are current, under an approved payment plan, or that they have an exemption under current laws. - iii.

-iii.
 Homeowner applicants must agree to a limited subrogation of any future awards related to Hurricane Harvey, to ensure duplication of benefits compliance.